Neshama1/qt6book/docs/ch01-meetqt/blocks.md

 > “The Qt Wiki is a meritocratic consensus-based community interested in Qt.
 Anyone who shares that interest can join the community, participate in its decision-making processes, and contribute to Qt’s development.”

-The Qt Wiki is a place where Qt users and contributors share their insights.
+The Qt Wiki is a place where Qt users and contributors share their inside.
 It forms the base for other users to contribute.
 The biggest contributor is The Qt Company, which holds also the commercial rights to Qt.

 Qt has an open-source aspect and a commercial aspect for companies.
 The commercial aspect is for companies which can not or will not comply with the open-source licenses.
 Without the commercial aspect, these companies would not be able to use Qt and it would not allow The Qt Company to contribute so much code to the Qt Project.